Total Talent Management

 The Compensation office cannot approve offers outside of the pay range advertised on job postings.
 Hiring managers should take the following steps to ensure that posted pay ranges are competitive and accurate:

-- Establish processes for regularly reviewing posted pay ranges to make sure they are accurate and competitive and request that your recruiting office partner update the job posting if needed.
+• Establish processes for regularly reviewing posted pay ranges to make sure they are accurate and competitive and request that your recruiting office partner update the job posting if needed.
 This is especially important if you are working on an extended recruitment over many months.
-While your recruiting office partner cannot revise the pay range in job postings to accommodate an offer to an identified finalist, we can update the range as needed during a recruitment as described above.
+While your recruiting office partner cannot revise the pay range in job postings to accommodate an offer to an identified finalist, they can update the range as needed during a recruitment as described above.

 Updating pay ranges